granolocks/gabekoss.com/content/notes/writing_with_vim.md

 Select text and type `gq` to format selection.
 There must be blank lines between the paragraphs.

-Alternately you can format the current paragraph your curosr is in with `gqip`.
+Alternately you can format the current paragraph your cursor is in with `gqip`.
-Play with it any ou will be pleasantly surprised!
+Play with it and you will be pleasantly surprised!

-The `gq` commands are bound to the textwidth setting.
+The `gq` commands are bound to the `textwidth` setting.
 It defaults to 78 with a max of 79.
-This setting can be adjusted to affect the width that gqip will wrap the lines.
+This setting can be adjusted to affect the width that `gqip` will wrap the lines.

 ```vim
 :set textwidth=79